-Recently, however, research has begun emerging about green tea’s antimicrobial properties – for which the important components are catechins.
+Recently, however, research has begun emerging about green tea’s antimicrobial properties, the important components of which are catechins.

 Catechins are flavonoids and comprise 80–90% of flavonoids in green tea.
-This type of tea contains a higher concentration of catechins versus other forms of teas due to the way it is processed.
+This type of tea contains a higher concentration of catechins than other forms of tea due to the way it is processed.
 Green tea is produced from mature tea leaves left unfermented – resulting in a potent amount of flavonoids and chlorophyll.

-This means they can help in the prevention and mitigation of conditions such as cardiovascular disease, diabetes, obesity and neurological disease.
+This means they can help prevent and mitigate conditions such as cardiovascular disease, diabetes, obesity, and neurological disease.

 - Contains 390mg of EGCGs (Epigallocatechin Gallate) in every capsule